archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 Therefore, the inherent limit of archaeological inference would be the limits (i.e., the "upper bound" in mathematical terms) of the channel's capacity given a certain amount of noise.
 Past those limits, *de*coding the source signal (i.e. the *behavior*) would become highly susceptible to more ambiguous, unreliable, or even spurious interpretations.
 To find -- and *calculate* -- that limit, Justeson needed to specify the nature of the transmission channel and its properties and identify (and prove) the existence of a coherent system of encoding.

+The point that is easy to miss in this part of the paper is that Justeson's goal here is to provide a way to determine analytically whether or not an archaeological assemblage *meets those minimum requirements* to be considered a code *at all*.
+If not, "... there is really no basis for speaking of the existence of a channel" [@Justeson1973, p.
+136].
+This, above all else in the paper, represents Justeson's true theoretical and methodological challenge to the ambitions of the "New Archaeology" as a project.
+He is saying that unless we can *prove* that there is an *analytically* feasible code entailed by archeological data, there can *be* no supportable interpretation of it.

+> If the empirically measured parameters are not consistent with the relationship between them that is required by the theory for a given material or behavioral system, then the data by which that system is to be interpreted cannot have a consistent susceptibility to decoding; that is, there will be no basis for deriving a coherent archaeological interpretation of the data that will accurately reflect the prehistoric situation.
+Thus, the question of the existence of a code is one of primary importance for our considerations. [@Justeson1973, p.136]

 #### "Basic Concepts of Information Theory and Their Archaeological Correlates"

 Whereas Shannon described information in terms of the reduction of uncertainty, Justeson notes that information can also be thought of in terms of *contrasts*.
 That is, information can be seen as a way we are able to distinguish the qualities or attributes of one type of thing from those of another.
 Information, then, is how we determine categories by reducing the uncertainty of correctly assigning a thing or event to a given category.